joedowdell/CV/README.md

 Experience
 ----------

 I have worked as a Quality Assurance Administrator at NHS Blood and Transplant.
 During my time at NHSBT I was involved a major project within the Organ Donation and Transplant (ODT) Service to implement a Quality Management System in time for the incoming law and introduction of the EU Tissue and Cells Directive.
-Since I left NHSBT I have been looking after my daughter full-time until joined Makers Academy in June.
+Since I left NHSBT I have been looking after my daughter full-time until joined Makers Academy in June 2014.

 ### NHS Blood and Transplant
 **Quality Assurance: August 2008&mdash;September 2012**